 Change, for we won’t settle for the status quo.

-From the way we are perceived in others’ eyes.
+From the way, we are perceived in others’ eyes.
 Defined by public standards.
 Confined by physical limitations.
 Predestined by gender and genes.

 We, Circle X Women, choose not to conform.

 International Women’s Day 2021 is here.
 CircleDNA pays homage to the women who dare to be change agents.
 Who strive to be the best version of themselves.
-Who dare to make a difference in the world.
+Who dares to make a difference in the world.

 Challenge yourself with 500+ DNA insights!
 Find out how you can take advantage of actionable insights.
 Let’s challenge the status quo of health!